wix/Detox/detox/README.md

 That's it!
 Your first failing detox test!
 Next, we'll go over usage and how to make this test pass.

 ## Usage
-Detox enables us to emulate user behavior and test how our app reacts to it:
+Detox enables us to emulate user behavior and test how our app reacts:
 ```JS
 describe('Example', () => {
   beforeEach(async () => {